ambewas/compounded/README.md

 In this article, though, I want to touch on the most important principle Compunded is built around.

-### Separation of concerns
+### Good old separation of concerns

-The first, and most principle of Compounded is a strict separation between Core-components that **only** describe functionality, and Compounds, that **only** care about rendering.
+The first, and most principle of Compounded is a strict separation between what we call Core-components, that **only** describe functionality, and Compounds, that **only** care about rendering.

 OK, we've all heard that one before.
+If you've been working in the field of software development for a while, and web development specifically, you might be thinking to yourself that we're about to go full circle again.
+And indeed you would not be too far off: this separation of concerns does look kinda like good-old MVC - except with Compounded, we're implementing it **at the component level**.

+OK, let's dig a little bit deeper in what we mean by that.

-But with Compounded and the patterns it employs, we  believe it's very doable, and actually pretty simple if you think about it.
-It's using one of those architectural patterns that just *click* when you first learn about it.
+Compounded does the separation of concerns thing by employing one of those architectural patterns that just absolutely *click* when you first learn about it.
+Something that kind of reminded me of the first days of using react in the first place.
+The same feeling after finding out about redux:

+TODO: quote:
+"This is so simple and obvious - why haven't I allways written my components like this"

 In one breath, Compounded embraces the, well, [compound-components pattern](link).

+I encourage you to read through that article to learn about it in detail if you don't already know about how compounded-components work.

+For our purposes, though, let's look at how Compounded leverages the benefits of this pattern, to create a truly universal base for developing custom atomic-design component libraries.

+First up: the Core Component.

 In a Core-component, you'll find that there is no *real* rendering going on.
-The only thing it returns is a context provider.
+The only thing it returns is a context provider, the only thing it actually cares about are state, state updates, helper functions (e.g. sorting data), and subscriptions.

 ```js
 CODE example here
 ```

-No platform specific APIs are allowed, which ensures a Core-Component can be written to be **platform agnostic** (i.e. they can be use ase a core for react-native implementations of Compounds, as well as for DOM implementations of Compounds)
+No platform specific APIs are allowed, which ensures a Core-Component can be written to be **platform agnostic** (i.e. they can be use ase a core for react-native implementations of Compounds, as well as for DOM implementations of Compounds.
+More details on this in the advantages section).

 A Compound, then, consumes the API exposed by a Core-component: